Inner Header Media

 The Battle of Culloden: Scotland’s Last Stand

-Suddenly, the silence shattered with the deafening roar of cannon fire.
+Suddenly, the silence was shattered by the deafening roar of cannon fire.
 The British artillery unleashed a storm of grapeshot upon the Jacobite lines, tearing through the Highland ranks like a scythe.
 Men fell where they stood, their battle cries drowned out by the relentless barrage.
 Still, the Jacobites, driven by desperation and loyalty, pressed on.
 Their tactic—the feared Highland charge—had won them battles in the past.
 But here, on this marshy, sodden ground, their speed was their undoing.

 As the Highlanders charged across the field, the boggy terrain slowed them to a crawl.
 Instead of a ferocious onslaught, they became easy targets for Cumberland’s well-disciplined infantry.
 The British soldiers, standing shoulder to shoulder in tight lines, waited until the Jacobites were within range.
 Then, on command, they fired volley after volley of musket fire into the advancing Highlanders.